View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 (Source: @nano_montoya82 via Instagram)

-Q: What are the pros and cons of living in Houston?
+Q: What are the pros and cons of living in Houston, Texas?

-A: We’ve outlined many of the metrics here, including, in the pro column, Houston’s diversity, dining scene, and cultural vibrancy.
-There are a few cons, however – just like in any city or town in America – including the commute time (which is surprisingly lower than you might expect but still too high), the crime rate, the unrelenting heat, and all that sprawl.
+We’ve outlined many of the metrics here, including, in the pro column, Houston’s diversity, dining scene, and cultural vibrancy.
+There are a few cons, however – just like in any city or town in America – including the commute time (which is high but surprisingly lower than you might expect), the crime rate, the unrelenting heat, and all that sprawl.
 But the temperature eventually breaks, and there are enough pretty, walkable neighborhoods to offset the chain-clogged ‘burbs.

 A person wearing motorcycle gear poses for a picture in front of a colorful mural in Houston, Texas.